ioos/sensor-web-harvester/README.md

 Use the line below to update the metadata database with all of the stations from the sources within the user-selected bounding box.
 This command should be run conservatively (approx. 3 times a week) since the sources’ stations do not change often and this command is taxing on the sources’ servers.

-java -jar source-sos-injectors.jar -metadata [path to properties file]
+java -jar sensor-web-harvester.jar -metadata [path to properties file]

 Example:

-java -jar source-sos-injectors.jar -metadata sos.properties
+java -jar sensor-web-harvester.jar -metadata sos.properties

 Use the line below to update the SOS with all of the stations in the metadata database.
 Do not call this command more than once hourly (for reasons previously stated).

-java -jar source-sos-injectors.jar -updatesos [path to properties file]
+java -jar sensor-web-harvester.jar -updatesos [path to properties file]

 Example:

-java -jar source-sos-injectors.jar -updatesos sos.properties
+java -jar sensor-web-harvester.jar -updatesos sos.properties

 Example of a properties file: